 Surfing uncertainty – allowing for new perspectives in an increasingly complex work environment14.
-May 2018 -
+May 2018 - Share this page

 Uncertainty can be unpleasant – until you learn how to use it to your advantage.
 A quote, often attributed to Albert Einstein, defines insanity as doing the same thing over and over again and expecting different results.
 This makes perfect sense to Client Director Joakim Eriksson.
 In fact, it is one of the key reasons why modern day leaders need to work on their personal capacity to handle increasingly complex environments.
 Not by fighting uncertainty, but by embracing it – surfing it, to be precise.

 “The leaders of today are expected to handle disruption and to continuously embrace new opportunities.
 The trouble is, that’s easy to say and harder to do.
 For most people, breaking habits is difficult because our automated behaviors are programmed into the subconscious parts of our brain.
 When we, as leaders or as a management team, are under pressure, we normally fall into old habit patterns.

 Imagine this work scenario: a new competitor disrupts the market, and your sales drop.
 Instinctively, most leaders face that challenge by simply doing more.
 We work harder and try to maximize performance the way we know how to.
 This automated way of responding can be useful at times when we are faced with a problem for which we already know the solution.
 But when we as leaders face new types of challenges, we need to be able to step out of our autopilot mode.
 The good news is, we can train this ability,” says Joakim Eriksson.